UniversityofBrighton/odak/2022/call-for-papers.md

 If you are interested in contributing to these panels, please send a short abstract (max 500 words) with the topic contribution and speakers.
 We plan to produce a summary of these panel sessions to accompany a publication for wider dissemination of these topics.

+### Software Projects
+We welcome talks about relevant software projects detailing how the software addresses a problem in an novel and effective manner.
+In particular, we are interested in insights and new modalities for co-development, as well as sharing knowledge and expertise across teams of developers distributed across the world.

 ### Important Dates
 Abstract Deadline: Mar 18, 2022

 Submission Deadline: ~~Mar 25, 2022~~ <span style="color:red">Extended submission deadline: April 7th, 2022</span>

+Submission Deadline (panel and software contributions: May 13, 2022

 Notification Due: ~~Apr 15, 2022~~ <span style="color:red">Extended notification due: Apr 29, 2022</span>